 IZRAEL: You never know.

-MARTIN: And then used that as a defense, saying we hear that on the radio all the time.
-What's the issue?
+MARTIN: And then used that as the defense - saying, we hear it on the radio all the time; what's the issue?

-IFTIKHAR: Well, and actually, I think that, probably from a legal vantage point, did more to undermine the defense because when it comes to bias-motivated crimes you have to show in addition to a physical assault or whatever, of a criminal act, that there was some sort of bias motivation.
+IFTIKHAR: Well, and actually, I think that, probably, from a legal vantage point, did more to undermine a defense because when it comes to bias-motivated crimes, you have to show - in addition to a physical assault or whatever other criminal act - that there was some sort of bias motivation.
 So whether it's, you know, a homophobic slur before beating up somebody who they perceived to be of the LGBT community, similarly I think that would undermine his or her defense.

 IFTIKHAR: And it just landed completely flat.